 Average Cost for Mini-Split Installation

 One of the most frequently installed sizes is a 12,000 BTU mini-split.
 This will heat and cool about 450–550 square feet, or roughly the size of a studio apartment.

 With professional installation, the usual mini-split cost for this size is about $3,000, according to HomeAdvisor, who compiles average nationwide costs for usual home improvement projects.

 Your total mini-split installation cost will be different based on the kind you select and how energy efficient it is.
 As mentioned by HomeAdvisor, other extra costs might include:

 - Installing a concrete slab for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
 This might be needed if you have an older home.

 Buying an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
 The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
 We suggest talking with your tax professional for more info.

-Energy companies in Belton also usually offer rebates for purchasing energy-efficient heating and cooling equipment.
+Energy companies in Temple/Belton also usually offer rebates for purchasing energy-efficient heating and cooling equipment.
 We’ll help you figure out this process to make sure you receive the best value from your new mini-split unit.